brimdata/zed/docs/lake/design.md

 > While a Zed lake is defined in terms of a cloud object store, it may also
 > be realized on top of a file system, which provides a convenient means for
-> local, small-scale deployments or test/debug workflows.
+> local, small-scale deployments for test/debug workflows.
 Thus, for simple use cases,
 > the complexity of running an object-store service may be avoided.

 #### Segments